slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 Again, always be skeptical :) including the knowledge mentioned in this handbook.

 Blockchain is a great invention that brings about a change in production relations and solves the problem of trust to some degree.
-Specifically, blockchain creates many “trust” scenarios without the need for centralization and third parties, such as  immutability, execution as agreed, and prevention of repudiation.
+Specifically, blockchain creates many "trust" scenarios without the need for centralization and third parties, such as  immutability, execution as agreed, and prevention of repudiation.
 However, the reality is cruel.
 There are many misunderstandings about blockchain, and the bad guys will use these misunderstandings to exploit the loophole and steal money from people, causing a lot of financial losses.
 Today, the crypto world has already become a dark forest.

 Please remember the following two security rules to survive the blockchain dark forest.